EdwardDanielSalazar/SimpleXboxControllerAdapterPRO/README.md

 screen /dev/ttyUSB0 9600
 ```

+As noted above, there isn't a huge amount of space left on the ATmega32u4's flash with the current build so it may be necessary to remove support for one or more controllers in order to add in support for others.

 ### Steps for adding additional controllers

-Adding PS3 controller support basically involved the following:
+Adding PS3 and PS4 controller support involved the following:
-* Adding an #include for the PS3USB library
+* Adding an #include for the PS3USB/PS4USB library
-* Instantiating the PS3USB class using the same format as the existing Xbox controller classes (pass it a pointer to the USB object)
+* Instantiating the PS3USB/PS4USB class using the same format as the existing Xbox controller classes (pass it a pointer to the 'USBHost' object)
-* Adding a check for whether a PS3 controller is connected to controllerConnected()
+* Adding a check for whether a PS3/PS4 controller is connected to controllerConnected()
 * Reproducing the calls to the two Xbox controller classes in getButtonPress() and getAnalogHat()
 * When only some buttons worked, using the output from Serial1 (via the USB to serial module) to see what was coming back from the controller by adding temporary code to the main loop, e.g.
 ```